avm-collection/anasm/README.md

 	</a>
 </p>

-An assembler for the [avm virtual machine](https://github.com/avm-collection/avm) written in Go
+An assembler for the [AVM virtual machine](https://github.com/avm-collection/avm) written in Go

 ## Table of contents
 * [Quickstart](#quickstart)